mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 You can substitute 8 oz. of Pepper Jack for the 8 oz. of Monterey Jack without making the mac'n'cheese obnoxiously spicy.

 If you're low on panko, you can replace some with almond flour, or, preferably, almond meal.

+You can leave the pasta *al dente* if you prefer it that way.